Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

 Website:                               http://batterseapower.github.com/pinyin-toolkit/

 === Features ====================================================================
-The Pinyin Toolkit, or PyKit (pronounced 'Pie-Kit') adds many useful features to Anki to assist the study of Mandarin.
+The Pinyin Toolkit adds many useful features to Anki to assist the study of Mandarin.
 The aim of the project is to greatly enhance the user-experience for students studying Chinese language.

 PyKit's core features include:
  1) improved automatic pinyin generation using a dictionary to guess the reading